 2.4.2.1 The Academic Instructor – a new role in the training space

-The Pedagogic Instructor has a profession and has undergone academic training in education and completed studies for a teaching certificate.
+The Pedagogic Instructor is a professional who has undergone academic training in education and completed studies for a teaching certificate.
 They have experience in working in schools and experience in mentoring student-teachers.
 They are responsible for all the student-teachers, irrespective of their discipline, in several schools.
 The Academic Instructor has various functions:

-(a) Accessible for the student-teachers and creating personal relations: the academic instructor works in the school at least once every two weeks.
-They constitute significant figures accompanying the student-teachers throughout the practicum.
-They serve as guides, trainers and mentors.
+(a) accessibility to the student-teachers and development of personal relationships: the academic instructor works in the school at least once every two weeks.
+They are significant figures who accompany the student-teachers throughout the practicum.
+They serve as guides, trainers, and mentors.
 The academic instructor does not replace or contradict the guidance of the pedagogic instructor, but accompanies and complements their work.

-(b) Assignments: The instructor prepares the assignments together with the school for the following practicum year, while maintaining contact with the disciplinary pedagogic instructors and the student-teachers.
-A successful assignment requires a delicate weave of considerations, taking all the different factors into account including compliance with the necessary regulations and requirements.
+(b) assignments: the instructor prepares the assignments together with the school for the following practicum year, while maintaining contact with disciplinary pedagogic instructors and student-teachers.
+A successful assignment requires a delicate interplay of considerations, taking a variety of factors into account including compliance with the necessary regulations and requirements.

-(c) Follow-up of the student-teacher's integration and appropriate activity in the practicum: the academic instructor who frequently visits the school, follows the student-teacher's regular attendance through reports from the coordinator (as noted below), including the student-teacher's functioning and provides immediate response to difficulties in the field.
-Any special difficulty or success worthy of mention, is considered together with the disciplinary pedagogic instructor.
+(c) follow-up of the student-teacher's integration with and appropriate activity in the practicum: the academic instructor, who frequently visits the school, monitors the student-teacher's regular attendance through reports from the coordinator (as noted below), including the student-teacher's performance, and provides immediate response to difficulties in the field.
+Any special difficulties or success worthy of mention are considered together with the disciplinary pedagogic instructor.

-(d) Reinforcement and empowerment of innovative pedagogy: The academic instructor meets with the student-teachers, observes some of their lessons and guides them to vary their teaching in line with 21st century needs.
+(d) reinforcement and empowerment of innovative pedagogy: the academic instructor meets with the student-teachers, observes some of their lessons, and guides them to vary their teaching methods in line with twenty-first century needs.
 This is in parallel with the pedagogic instructor's guidance.

-(e) Training the coacher-teachers: the academic instructor also serves as mentor for the training that accompanies the coacher-teachers in the program.
-The training course includes contents relating to co-teaching, and to develop skills for mentoring and giving feedback and analyzes situations from the school's daily life, in which they also meet the academic instructor.
+(e) training the coacher-teachers: the academic instructor also serves as mentor for the training for the coacher-teachers in the program.
+The training course includes contents relating to co-teaching and to the development of mentoring and feedback skills, and involves analyzing situations from the school's daily life, in which they also meet the academic instructor.

-(f) Co-teaching: one of the goals of the Academia Class program is to expand the extent of the student-teacher's involvement in the practicum setting, in such a way that they work together with the coacher-teacher as a second teacher in the classroom.
+(f) co-teaching: one of the goals of the Academia Class program is to increase the extent of the student-teacher's involvement in the practicum setting until they are working together with the coacher-teacher as a second teacher in the classroom.
 The academic instructor teaches the student-teachers the principles of co-teaching and guides this teaching in the classrooms.

-(g) Follow-up and supervision of the program's regularities: the academic instructor notes whether the regularities and regulations of the Academia Class program are performed.
-They examine and ascertain that a weekly meeting takes place between the coacher-teacher and the student-teacher, that co-teaching is taking place and that lessons are performed according to the instructions of the pedagogic instructor and that there is involvement in activities beyond the learning program.
+(g) follow-up and supervision of the program's regularities: the academic instructor notes whether the regularities and regulations of the Academia Class program are being followed.
+They make sure that a weekly meeting takes place between the coacher-teacher and the student-teacher, that co-teaching is taking place, that lessons are taught according to the instructions of the pedagogic instructor, and that there is involvement in activities beyond the learning program.

-2.4.2.2 The disciplinary pedagogic instructor: The pedagogic instructor in the Academia Class program is responsible for the guidance of professional teaching, in a regular weekly lesson.
-The instructor follows the weekly progression of the student-teacher, expressed in follow-up pages, reports, blogs, timetables etc. Additionally, the instructor observes lessons in the school, watching the student-teacher as they teach and holds conversations with the student-teacher and the coacher-teacher.
+2.4.2.2 The disciplinary pedagogic instructor

+The pedagogic instructor in the Academia Class program is responsible for the guidance of professional teaching, in a regular weekly lesson.
+The instructor follows the student-teacher’s weekly progression as captured by follow-up pages, reports, blogs, timetables etc. Additionally, the instructor observes the student-teacher as they teach lessons in the school, and communicates with both the student-teacher and the coacher-teacher.